grow-assistant/sales-assistant/docs/templates/management_companies/golf_ops_initial_outreach_2.md

-Hi [FirstName],
+Hey [FirstName],

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf now supports multi-facility operations—handling beverage cart deliveries, snack-bar orders, and to-go requests in a single interface.
-This way, you can standardize best practices across all properties managed by [ManagementCompanyName].
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables your courses to streamline F&B operations through mobile ordering.
+We've recently expanded into a comprehensive golf experience platform that can be deployed across your portfolio, managing everything from on-course requests to clubhouse dining and sophisticated to-go services.

-We’re selecting 2–3 management companies to partner with at no cost for 2025, ensuring our solution tackles real-world challenges.
-At Pinetree Country Club, our platform cut average order times by 40%, leading to satisfied players and seamless rounds.
+We’re looking for a management group to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-I’d love to see if this resonates with [ManagementCompanyName]’s overall strategy.
-Let me know if you’re up for a short call.
+Let's discuss how Swoop could enhance operations and revenue potential across your properties.
+Would you have time to explore this opportunity for [ClubName]?